HVossi92/food-tracker/README.md

    - [x] Test inactive anonymous user cleanup
    - [x] Test session preservation during conversion

-### Phase 2: Core Implementation (Current Focus)
+### Phase 2: Core Implementation (✓ Completed)

 4. **Update Authentication System**

-   - Modify router to allow public access to home and monthly pages
+   - [x] Modify router to allow public access to home and monthly pages
-   - Create anonymous user module and plug
+   - [x] Create anonymous user module and plug
-   - Implement anonymous user tracking via cookies
+   - [x] Implement anonymous user tracking via cookies
-   - Update LiveView hooks to handle anonymous users
+   - [x] Update LiveView hooks to handle anonymous users
-   - Make sure we have test coverage for the new changes
+   - [x] Make sure we have test coverage for the new changes

 5. **Track Anonymous Users**

-   - Set cookie with UUID for anonymous users
+   - [x] Set cookie with UUID for anonymous users
-   - Create anonymous user accounts when saving first food track
+   - [x] Create anonymous user accounts when saving first food track
-   - Update last_active_at on each page visit
+   - [x] Update last_active_at on each page visit
-   - Make sure we have test coverage for the new changes
+   - [x] Make sure we have test coverage for the new changes

 6. **User Conversion Workflow**
-   - Add functionality to convert anonymous users to registered users
+   - [x] Add functionality to convert anonymous users to registered users
-   - Preserve existing food tracking data during conversion
+   - [x] Preserve existing food tracking data during conversion
-   - Update email confirmation process to handle anonymous users
+   - [x] Update email confirmation process to handle anonymous users
-   - Make sure we have test coverage for the new changes
+   - [x] Make sure we have test coverage for the new changes

-### Phase 3: UI and Cleanup
+### Phase 3: UI and Cleanup (✓ Completed)

 7. **UI Notifications**

-   - Add persistent banner for anonymous users
+   - [x] Add persistent banner for anonymous users
-   - Show clear notification about data persistence limitations
+   - [x] Show clear notification about data persistence limitations
-   - Provide easy path to registration
+   - [x] Provide easy path to registration
-   - Make sure we have test coverage for the new changes
+   - [x] Make sure we have test coverage for the new changes

 8. **Implement Cleanup Job**

-   - Create periodic task to clean up inactive anonymous accounts
+   - [x] Create periodic task to clean up inactive anonymous accounts
-   - Set up 30-day inactivity threshold matching cookie duration
+   - [x] Set up 30-day inactivity threshold matching cookie duration
-   - Add logging for account cleanup
+   - [x] Add logging for account cleanup
-   - Make sure we have test coverage for the new changes
+   - [x] Make sure we have test coverage for the new changes

 9. **Update Privacy and Terms**
-   - Update privacy policy to address anonymous user data
+   - [ ] Update privacy policy to address anonymous user data
-   - Document data retention policies for anonymous accounts
+   - [ ] Document data retention policies for anonymous accounts
-   - Make sure we have test coverage for the new changes
+   - [ ] Make sure we have test coverage for the new changes

 ### Phase 4: Testing and Launch

 10. **Final Testing**

-    - Verify all user flows (anonymous → registered)
+    - [ ] Verify all user flows (anonymous → registered)
-    - Test edge cases for authentication
+    - [ ] Test edge cases for authentication
-    - Test data persistence through conversion
+    - [ ] Test data persistence through conversion

 ## For Users